Hiring in Technology and Transformation (Engineering): Culture is key in the tech space in 2023

 In the earlier part of 2022, the tech hiring market for engineering, data and analytics was bustling with activity as companies had to move fast grow their teams with preferred candidates within a limited pool of talent.
 Circumstances have shifted since then.
 “In the second half of 2022, the market saw a slight correction from the over-hiring during COVID times as companies began adjusting their hiring requirements.
 Demand remains high for senior positions or niche skillsets, but companies have approached hiring with more selectiveness,” explains Sachet Sethi, Manager at Robert Walters Singapore.

-Keep reading to learn more about Sachet’s expectations of the labour market for Technology & Transformation professionals in 2023, with an emphasis on engineering, data and analytics roles.
+Keep reading to learn more about Sachet’s expectations of the labour market and hiring trends for Technology & Transformation professionals in 2023, with an emphasis on engineering, data and analytics roles.

 Nurture promising candidates to grow the business